* Beyonce and Jay-Z on tour together

 Throughout her career, Beyonce has sold more than 100 million records worldwide, making her one of the world’s best-selling music artists, has won 22 Grammy Awards and is the most nominated woman in the award’s history.
 She was listed among Time Magazine’s 100 most influential people in the world for two years in a row, and Forbes ranked her as the most powerful female in entertainment on their 2015 and 2017 lists.

-The latest news by the acclaimed singer-songwriter is the announcement of her world tour, “On the Run II,” with husband and fellow musician/mogul Jay-Z. This tour marks the second time the pair has toured together since their 2014 original, “On the Run” tour, that was in support of both of their new albums at the time.
+The acclaimed singer-songwriter is currently in the midst of her world tour, “On the Run II,” with husband and fellow musician/mogul Jay-Z. This tour marks the second time the pair has toured together since their 2014 original, “On the Run” tour, that was in support of both of their new albums at the time.

 In a not so definitive ode to Beyonce, we’re ranking her first six studio albums to date.
 Even if you aren’t completely on board with our rankings, it’s hard to deny what an incredible career she has had in such a small amount of time.